dslavkov/dslavkov.github.io/README.md

 1. Fork this repo and rename it while being forked
 2. Rename the repository to {yourgituser}.github.io
 3. IMPORTANT: While at your new repo, Go to Settings > Go to Pages > At "Build and deployment - Source" select "Github Actions" from the dropdown!
-4. IMPORTANT: While at your new repo, Go to Settings > Go to Action > Click Enable Actions
+4. IMPORTANT: While at your new repo, Go to Settings > Go to Actions > Click Enable Actions
 5. Do a manual change in one of the files to force a commit and start the pipeline.
 Just change something in config.toml
 6. Go to {yourgituser}.github.io <br><br>
 <B>(optional for netlify)</B><br><br>